nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   * 3a1.
 Track2Gather shows an error message.

     Use case resumes from step 2.
-* 3b.
+* 5a.
 The format of the given details is invalid.
-  * 3b1.
+  * 5a1.
 Track2Gather shows the correct format for input.

     Use case resumes from step 2.

-#### Use case: UC04 - Update SHN periods of all persons
+#### Use case: UC04 - Update SHN end dates of all persons

 **MSS:**

 1. User chooses to list persons.
 2. Track2Gather shows a list of persons.
-3. User chooses to update the SHN periods of all persons.
+3. User chooses to update the SHN end dates of all persons.
-4. Track2Gather requests for the update parameter.
+4. Track2Gather requests for the number of days to shift the SHN end dates.
-5. User enters the update parameter.
+5. User enters the number of days.
-6. Track2Gather updates all person's SHN periods.
+6. Track2Gather updates all persons' SHN end dates.

    Use case ends.